 There is a lot of organic produce, fresh cheeses, and vegan fare to enjoy.
 There are some super cute vendors that set up at this market each week, and it’s definitely worth checking out.

-A Temazcal is a traditional sweat lodge to the ingenious people of Mexico.
+A Temazcal is a traditional sweat lodge for the ingenious people of Mexico.
 I was hesitant and a bit scared at first, but I left feeling lighter, refreshed, challenged, and honestly, damn good!

-The ceremony is lead by a shaman and takes a few hours.
+The ceremony is led by a shaman and takes a few hours.
 You’re sweating out impurities and cleansing your soul.
 You can contact Rancho Poco a Poco and tell them I said hello!

 If you’re in the mood for some booze, Sayulita definitely has you covered!